Emergent $\Lambda$CDM cosmology from a measure-induced deformation of the Newtonian action: Introduction

 It is worth noting that the use of fractional calculus to generalize standard quantum mechanics has already been investigated (see, for example, \cite{laskin2000fractional,muslih2010fractional,iomin2011fractional,Rasouli:2021lgy,lim2021editorial,duan2024uniform,varao2024fractional,umar2025tunneling}, and references therein).
 Fractional modifications of classical and quantum field theories and gravitational dynamics have been systematically investigated \cite{calcagni2021classical,calcagni2021quantum}.
 Moreover, fractional frameworks have also been applied to relativistic cosmology, both by the present author (see, e.g., \cite{Rasouli:2022bug,deOliveiraCosta:2023srx,rasouli2024fractional}) and by other researchers \cite{landim2021fractional,el2024schwarzschild,garcia2022cosmology,socorro2023quantum,ccoker2023modified, micolta2024fractional,el2024fractional,micolta2025fractional,jalalzadeh2025fractional}.

-The primary motivation for introducing the modified classical action considered in this work is the investigation of gravitational and cosmological dynamics at large scales.
-In this spirit, we seek an effective extension of NC that allows us to revisit, at least from a phenomenological perspective, a broad class of problems studied within relativistic cosmology \cite{doroud2009class,rasouli2016exact,rasouli2020late,Rasouli:2022hnp,ildes2023analytic,rasouli2024phase}.
+The main motivation for introducing the modified classical action considered in this work is the investigation of gravitational and cosmological dynamics at large scales.
+In this spirit, we seek an effective extension of NC that allows us to revisit, at least from a phenomenological perspective, a broad class of problems studied within modern cosmology and various extended cosmological frameworks, including early universe scenarios, late-time cosmological dynamics and dark energy phenomenology~\cite{doroud2009class,rasouli2016exact,rasouli2020late,Rasouli:2022hnp,ildes2023analytic,rasouli2024phase,khan2026long,khan2026dilaton,khan2026post}.
 The proposed formulation is therefore designed to provide a controlled and exploratory generalization of Newtonian cosmology (NC), aimed at probing its scope and limitations in regimes relevant to large-scale gravitational dynamics.